ItaiAxelrad/open-spec/docs/specifications/0_Procurement and Contracting Requirements/007300 Supplementary Conditions.md

 1. include expenses incurred in the repair or replacement of any insured property (including but not limited to fees and charges of engineers and architects);
 1. cover materials and equipment stored at the Site or at another location that was agreed to in writing by Owner prior to being incorporated in the Work, provided that such materials and equipment have been included in an Application for Payment recommended by Engineer;
 1. allow for partial utilization of the Work by Owner;
-1. include testing and startup;*1. be maintained in effect until final payment is made unless otherwise agreed to in writing by Owner, Contractor, and Engineer with 30 days written notice to each other loss payee to whom a certificate of insurance has been issued; and
+1. include testing and startup;
+	1. be maintained in effect until final payment is made unless otherwise agreed to in writing by Owner, Contractor, and Engineer with 30 days written notice to each other loss payee to whom a certificate of insurance has been issued; and
 1. comply with the requirements of Paragraph 5.06.C of the General Conditions.
    1. GC-5.06.B states that Owner will purchase "equipment breakdown" insurance (formerly referred to as "boiler and machinery" insurance) or other additional property insurance if required to do so by the Supplementary Conditions or Laws and Regulations.
 If there is a specific requirement that Owner purchase any such property insurance, include the following, selecting Owner as the purchaser.
 In the alternative, the Contract could require that Contractor purchase equipment breakdown or other additional property insurance, in which case the following may be used for that purpose, by selecting Contractor as purchaser:
          1. SC-5.06 Delete Paragraph 5.06.B and replace with the following: